luejerry/autoclocker/readme.md

 * Schedule an automatic clock out at the completion of daily hours or the next paid increment, using the platform native job scheduler (Task Scheduler on Windows, `at` on Linux/MacOS).
+* Displays an alert after automatic clockout, reminding you to actually go home.

 ## Requirements
 * Python 3